PokeOwo/3dmigoto-/README.md

 English:
 ========================================================================================================================
-Copy the files from the 3dmigoto.rar to the same folder as 3DMigoto Loader.exe.
+Place the files from the compressed folder into the same directory as "3DMigoto Loader.exe."

-If your Genshin Impact is not installed in the C:\Program Files\Genshin Impact\Genshin Impact Game folder, make sure to open ge.ps1 and change the path "C:\Program Files\Genshin Impact\Genshin Impact Game\GenshinImpact.exe" to the location where you have installed Genshin Impact.
+If your Genshin Impact is not installed in the "C:\Program Files\Genshin Impact\Genshin Impact Game" folder, make sure to open "ge.ps1" and change the path "C:\Program Files\Genshin Impact\Genshin Impact Game\GenshinImpact.exe" to the location where you have installed Genshin Impact.

-Finally, run start.exe to start the process.